BenKapag/ai-workout-companion/README.md

 ## 🎯 Project Purpose

 This project was created for the *Engineering of Advanced Software Solutions* course at HIT, and serves as a full-stack demonstration of microservices architecture, AI integration, and clean API design.
-It’s also designed to be a showcase-ready portfolio project.

 ---